A lecture takes place in the Mosaic MBA classroom, with students participating in-person and online in real-time via webcam.

 2024 Evening MBA Alum

-College of Business faculty don’t just shape student minds — they influence business practices outside the classroom, too, with impactful research that advances how industry leaders can clarify their purpose, tackle complex challenges and enhance their operations.
+College of Business faculty influence business practices beyond the classroom with impactful research that advances how industry leaders can clarify their purpose, tackle complex challenges and enhance their operations.
 Our AACSB accreditation — achieved by just 6% of business schools worldwide — reflects the caliber of instruction in our MBA programs and the transformative impact of our faculty's research.

 Using Supply Chains to Stop Wildlife Trafficking